How We Do It

 Trust by structure.
 Not by promise.

-Six commitments built into the platform foundation
+Six commitments built into the foundation

 01